laravel/vapor-docs/1.0/projects/deployments.md

 $('#container').prepend($('<img>', { src: Vapor.asset('avatar.png') }))
 ```

-Or, if you are using Vue, you may find convenient writing the following mixin:
+Or, if you are using Vue, you may find it convenient to add the following mixin to your Vue application:

 ```
 Vue.mixin({